mossbanay/Psychology-3-4/Glossary.md

 ### Broca's area

 A small area in the frontal lobe which is reasonable for coordinating the muscles needed speech production.
 Damage to Broca's area results in Broca's aphasia (also known as expressive aphasia).
-Broca's area is found in th e left hemisphere for 95% of patients.
+Broca's area is found in the left hemisphere for 95% of patients.

 ### Carry-over effects
 ##### See also order effects